The 4 square metre rule helps to determine the maximum number of people who can be on a premises. It does not determine the distance between people.

-How to calculate the number of people for the size of your room
+Calculating the number of people for the size of your premises

-- Multiply the length by the width to calculate the area of your room in square metres.
+- Multiply the length by the width to calculate the area in square metres.

 - Divide the area of your room (calculated in square metres) by 4 to calculate the maximum number of people allowed.